 Top wine buys at Tesco:

-The recommendations that follow are a mix of new wines and new vintages tasted by Amy Wislocki in May 2023 at Tesco’s Spring/Summer 2023 press tasting in London, and wines tasted by the Decanter tastings team at previous press tastings that are still available.
+The 30 recommendations that follow are mainly new wines and new vintages tasted by Natalie Earl and Amy Wislocki in October 2023 at Tesco’s Autumn/Winter 2023 press tasting in London, as well as a few wines tasted by the Decanter tastings team at the spring/summer press tasting that are still available.
 All bottle prices are correct at time of publication.